-Training qualifications and the activities facilitated by a trainer has never been so important.
-With the urban areas growing and more and more emergencies happening every day.
-As a matter of fact, there are a number of emergency workers responding to situations that are out of control, right at this moment in time.
+Training qualifications and the activities facilitated by a trainer are essential.
+With the urban areas growing and more and more emergencies are happening every day.
+Several emergency workers are responding to situations that are out of control right at this moment in time.

-Often training can be seen as simply something the employer wants you to do.
-Put in place, so work health and safety requirements are achieved.
-This may be true in many respects, but the main role of emergency training is to keep all occupants, whether employees or general public, safe from harm.
+Often training can be seen as something the employer wants you to do.
+Thus, performed so that business work health and safety are compliant.
+Accurate in many respects, the central role of emergency training is to keep all occupants, whether employees or the general public, safe from harm.

 Historical emergency response

-There was a real void between the incident happening and the emergency services arriving on scene.
-It may take five, ten, 15 minutes for specialist help to arrive and in that time the potential for life and property losses can be significant.
+There was a real void between the incident happening and the emergency services arriving on the scene.
+It may take five, ten, 15 minutes for specialist help to come, and in that time, the potential for life and property losses can be significant.

 Before legislation and linked Australian Standards were changed or introduced.
-Often occupants would just deal with the situation in the best way they knew how.
-Which in many cases made the situation worse or put occupants in clear and present danger.
+Often, occupants deal with the situation in the best way they knew how which made the situation worse or put occupants in clear and present danger.

 A little training can go a long way and help substantially with life safety.
-For example, there is a story of a little girl who learnt about the signs of a tsunami during a school project.
-When she noticed some of the signs, whilst on holidays, she informed her father who in turn took vital action.
+For example, there is a story of a little girl who learnt about the signs of a tsunami.
+When she noticed some of the sign’s whilst on holiday, she informed her father, who took vital action.
 This small amount of knowledge helped save many lives at an Asian holiday resort.

 The role and benefits of fire wardens

-Life safety is generally dealt with by moving occupant in a coordinated manner to a location that is safe.
+A good life safety strategy can be to move occupants in a coordinated manner to a safe location.
 This area is often called many things but generally referred to as the assembly area in Australia.

-The location of both primary and secondary assembly areas should be given a great deal of analysis before determining their location.
-Often a certified or qualified emergency consultant can liaise with wardens and business owners to provide a suitable area for the assembly area.
+Managers should give the location of both primary and secondary assembly areas s a great deal of analysis before determining their location.
+A certified or qualified emergency consultant can often liaise with wardens and business owners to provide a suitable area for the assembly area.